 Note.
-If S is a subring of a commutative ring R, then the additive identity in S is the same as the additive identity in R. This fact is proven along the way, in the proof of the following proposition.
+If S is a subring of a commutative ring R, then the additive identity in S is the same as the additive identity in R. This follows from the following proposition; see the note after the proof of the proposition.

-Proposition.
+Proposition (Subring Criterion).
 A subset S of a commutative ring R is a subring of R if and only if all of the following conditions are met: